 Local governments and key stakeholders in the human rights cities movement are invited to send their contributions and/or express their interest in joining the process.
 Several online resources will allow interested parties to send their contributions related to the Charter-Agenda and local government networking on human rights.
 The Committee and its partners will also organize several live events throughout this period.

 A second course of action, based on co-creation

 A more reduced group of local governments and partners will build on the various contributions received over the first months of the process to elaborate an update proposal of the Charter.
-This process will continue to include constant consultation and receive feedback from various participants.
+This process will include constant consultation and receive feedback from various participants.
+It will also influence the Pact for the Future process.
 The most immediate outcome of this phase will be a draft version of the new document which this process aims at developing.

 A third course of action, based on promotion and advocacy

 In parallel to the consultation and co-creation phases, actors involved will work together to promote the Charter process among other local governments and relevant stakeholders.
 This effort includes reaching out to UCLG consultation mechanisms and fostering dialogue with the wider UCLG constituency.
 The goal is to make sure this process is able to nourish the wider UCLG efforts to co-create a new Pact for the Future and renew its social agenda.